 Governance Standard 4 - The board of directors complies with initial and ongoing training requirements set forth in Minn.
 Stat 124E.07, Subd 7 (Training): governance, financial, and employment policies and practices.
-111 171111 ii.
-Stat 1242.07, Subu 7 (Training). governance, financial, and employment policies and practices.
 X 2: Meets - All board members comply with Minnesota law regarding board training requirements.
 1: Partially Meets - One board member did not fully comply with Minnesota law regarding board training requirements and was removed.
 0: Does Not Meet - More than one board member did not fully comply with Minnesota law regarding board training requirements.
 Data Source: Annual Report, School Website, Board Minutes and Documents Analysis: The school met this standard.
-The school provided evidence that all ongoing and new board members received required training on page 3 of the school's Annual Report.
+The school documented board training in the Annual Report.

 Governance Standard 5 - The board of directors completes a self-evaluation each year.
 X 2: Meets - The board completes a formal self-evaluation each year.
 1: Partially Meets - The board completes informal self-evaluations during one or more board meeting(s).
 0: Does Not Meet - The board did not complete a self-evaluation.
-Data Source: Board Minutes, Board Development Committee Minutes Analysis: The school met this standard.
-The Board completed a formal self-evaluation and published the results in the Annual Report.
+Data S Data Source: Board Minutes, Board Development Committee Minutes Analysis: The school met this standard.
+The Board completed a formal self-evaluation at the May 29, 2024, board meeting, and published the results in the school's Annual Report.

-Gove Governance Standard 6 - The board of directors will comply with MN Open Meeting Law, Chapter 13D, and maint ain a quorum for all board meetings.
+Governance Standard 6 - The board of directors will comply with MN Open Meeting Law, Chapter 13D, and maintain a quorum for all board meetings.
 X 2: Meets - The board has no infractions of MN Open Meeting Law.
 1: Partially Meets - The board has 1 infraction of MN Open Meeting Law.
 0: Does Not Meet - The board has 2 or more infractions of MN Open Meeting Law.
 Data Source: Monthly Logs of Meeting Minutes, Meeting Minutes, Interview Analysis: The school met this standard.
 The Board was compliant with MN Open Meeting Law.
-The date, time, and lo ocation of all meetings are listed on the website.
-Links for agendas and up-to-date minutes are on the school's website.
-An opportunity for the public to address the Board is provided during all Board meetings.
-Meetings are held i held in person.

-Gove Governance Standard 7 - The board regularly reviews, updates, and approves its bylaws.
-The bylaws are consi consistent with state law.
+Governance Standard 7 - The board regularly reviews, updates, and approves its bylaws.
+The bylaws are consistent with state law.
 X 2: Meets - Bylaws are consistent with state law and the board reviews them regularly.
 1: Partially Meets - Bylaws are consistent with state statute but are not reviewed regularly.
 0: Does Not Meet - Bylaws are inconsistent with state statute.

-Data Source: School Website, Board Minutes, Bylaws, Interview

-Analysis: The school met this standard.
-Bylaws are consistent with state law and the board reviewed them at the July 15, 2023, and October 25, 2023, board meetings.
+Data Source: School Website, Board Minutes, Bylaws, Interview Analysis: The school met this standard.
+Bylaws are consistent with state law, and the Board reviewed them at the June 26, 2024, board meeting.